 In any case, the spouse filing for divorce will always need to consult a family lawyer to get divorced in Germany.
 The other spouse does not have to have an attorney if the divorce is amicable.

-You can find an English-speaking attorney specialized in family law on the German lawyer portal.
+You can find an English-speaking attorney specializing in family law on the German lawyer portal.
 The page is in German, but you can use Google’s translate function in Chrome.
 Click on advanced search (erweiterte Suche), and there you will be able to enter the following:

 - PLZ/Ort: your town